skarab42/SLAcer.js/README.md

 - Move and collapse sidebar panels.

 # To do soon
-- Network connection (SmoothieBoard).
+- Network communication (SmoothieBoard).
-- Serial connection (Chrome only).
+- Serial communication (Chrome only).
 - Export slices as DXF (zipped folder).
 - Refactoring.